 - Cut the snake beans in lengths of about 6 cm (just under 2.5 inches).

 - Place into a small saucepan of boiling water with a pinch of salt for 2 mins.
 Drain and run under cold water.
 Pat dry and set aside.

 - Boil eggs for 8 minutes so they are hard boiled.
 Peel the eggs and cut into 6 wedges.

 - Peel the potato and dice into cubes of about 1 cm (just under half an inch).
 Boil for 10 minutes.
 Drain and run under cold water.
 Set aside.

 - Peel the cucumber.
 Cut the cucumber about 1cm (just under half an inch) in width and then cut them in half.

-- Toast the crushed peanuts in a pan for 1 minute.
+- Dry toast the crushed peanuts in a small fry pan for 1 minute.

 - In a small mixing bowl, add peanut butter, soy sauce, maple syrup, sugar, garlic, ginger, lime, chilli flakes and salt.